Tellusant/docs/articles-posts/corporate-decision-making.md

 Improving high level decision making like strategic planning is often the highest ROI effort available to a company.

-First, more effective processes will save money.
+1. More effective decision processes will save money.
 There are 0.7M corporate planning analysts in the United States and 2.5M worldwide who support decisions.

-Second, resource allocation is improved with better decisions.
+2. Resource allocation is improved with better decisions.
 This is especially true of the decisions coming out of strategic planning cycles.

-Third, capturing opportunities becomes more precise.
 This leads to top line growth which over time adds up to a major benefit for the company.

+3. Consistency across geographies and business units is improved.
+Currently, there are too many methods and approaches in a global company, making it hard for executive leadership to compare opportunities and set priorities.